About the Division of Archaeology

 Joseph Benthall became the state archaeologist after Mack Prichard retired in 1973 and Sam Smith was then hired to take over as the Historical Archaeologist.
 Patti Coats was also moved into the new position of Site Files Curator during this time.
 The Division experienced some structural changes during the late 1970's, which merged them with the TN State Parks Department.
 The position of State Archaeologist was eliminated at this time and Joseph Benthall was moved to a regional archaeologist position.
 Historical Archaeologist Sam Smith served as the acting State Archaeologist during this period.
 This merger was short-lived, however, with the TDOA again becoming its own Division in 1983 with the appointment of a new State Archaeologist, Nick Fielder, by Commissioner Charles A. Howell.

 Fielder had been serving as the first State Historic Preservation Office Archaeologist since 1976.
 He served as State Archaeologist until 2007, when he retired.
 Michael C. Moore was appointed State Archaeologist in 2007 following his work with the Division as Assistant State Archaeologist and State Programs Archaeologist.
 Following Moore's retirement in 2020, Phil Hodge was appointed State Archaeologist.
 For a decade prior to his appointment, Hodge led the Archaeology Section of the Tennessee Department of Transportation.
 In 1991, the Department of Conservation merged with the Environment side of the former Department of Health and Environment to become the Department of Environment and Conservation (TDEC).
 The TDOA is still a Division of TDEC.

 The Division’s ability to perform larger-scale site excavations (such as Ft.
 Loudoun, Hiwassee Old Town, and Spencer) has significantly diminished over the years due to the same position reductions experienced by other state agencies.
 Division positions have been cut roughly 70% over the past 25 years, from about 35 positions during the mid-1980s to our current 10 positions.
 Most of the eliminated positions were part-time/seasonal posts used to employ project field crews.
-We now focus on smaller-scale survey and site investigations, and also respond to emergency situations as possible (such as the new Nashville Sounds baseball stadium in downtown Nashville).
+We now focus on smaller-scale survey and site investigations, and also respond to emergency situations as possible.
 A listing of current employees can be found in the links below.